HL7/fhir-gender-harmony/input/pagecontent/externalstandards.md

 - Add an optional Recorded Sex and Gender attribute.

-- Clarify existing DICOM patient and order comment fields to indicate that when Sex for Clinical Use is “complex” these comment fields should provide information explaining relevant information for operators and clinicians.
+- Clarify existing DICOM patient and order comment fields to indicate that when Sex for Clinical Use is “complex”, these comment fields should provide information explaining relevant information for operators and clinicians.
 They are presently used for operator instructions, so this usage is a continuation of current usage.